-"I applied changes to my resume based on the book and got interviews from Facebook, Google, Stripe, and Databricks.
-I guess the changes partially helped get here.
-I'm now busy preparing for the interviews!"
+"I applied changes to my resume based on the book and got recruiter calls from Facebook, Google, Stripe, and Databricks.
+I'm now busy preparing for the interviews."

 "I redid my CV following the advice in the book.
 The response rate for my applications increased by a large margin.
 A few weeks later, I had multiple, good offers.
 I just started at my new job - thank you!"

 "After updating my resume I started getting so many more calls from recruiters.
 I’ve now accepted a job offer as a senior developer at a local startup.
 Thanks so much!"

 "This guide has served to me as a glue to all the advice I've received from others and my reading.
 Simply put: a resume's purpose makes more sense and I feel much more empowered in my career."

 "I've been a hiring manager for 25 years now and I can find little substantive to add to the excellent advice in the book.
 Hopefully, this book will help the awesome developers stand out more effectively!"